ZunnoorainUsman/Inventory-Log-Maintenance-System/README.md

 - Use a temporary file for modifications and deletions
 - Validate that Quantity and Price are numbers
 - Show proper messages for invalid input or missing records

-This task was similar to the Student Record Manager problem (code already on the portal), so I took help from there.